Open-Technology-Foundation/msg/README.md

 For more detailed examples and comprehensive method documentation, please refer to the docstrings within the `msg.py` file.

+The `unittests` subdirectory contains `msg-test.py` for testing and validation.

 ## Notes

 - Colours can also be set using abbreviations (see `set_colors()` method in the code).